Cynthia Cooper-Dyke

 Cynthia Lynne Cooper-Dyke (born April 14, 1963) is an American basketball coach and former player who has won championships in college, in the Olympics, and in the Women's National Basketball Association (WNBA).
-She is considered by many as one of the greatest basketball players ever.
-In 2011, Cooper-Dyke was voted by fans as one of the Top 15 players in WNBA history.
-Upon the league's formation, she played for the Houston Comets from 1997 to 2000, being named the Most Valuable Player of the WNBA Finals in all four seasons, and returned to play again in 2003.
-Cooper-Dyke still holds the record for most Finals MVPs with four.
-On April 30, 2019, she was introduced as the head coach for the Texas Southern Lady Tigers basketball team, a position she held in the 2012–13 season.
-She has also coached at USC, UNC Wilmington, Prairie View A&M, and, professionally, for the Phoenix Mercury.
+She is considered to be one of the greatest female basketball players ever.
+Upon the WNBA's formation, she played for the Houston Comets from 1997 to 2000, being named the Most Valuable Player of the WNBA Finals in four straight seasons.

+Cooper served as the coach of the Phoenix Mercury in the WNBA from 2001 to 2002.
+In the NCAA, she was college coach for UNC Wilmington, Prairie View A&M, Texas Southern, and USC between 2005 and 2022.

 Cooper-Dyke was inducted into the Women's Basketball Hall of Fame in 2009 and the Naismith Memorial Basketball Hall of Fame in 2010.
+She has been member of every WNBA Anniversary Team (10th, 15th, 20th, and 25th) since their creation.
+In 2011, Cooper was voted by fans as one of the top 15 players in WNBA history.